sgadrat/super-tilt-bro-server/doc/protocol.rst

 * **selected_palette**: Color variant that the player wants to play
 * **selected_stage**: Stage on which the player wants to play
 * **ranked_play**: 0: non-ranked, 1: ranked
+* **password**: only players with the same password can be matched together.
+If absent, should be infered to be zero-filled

 .. note::
 	Bytes 8 and 9 may be refered as flags and version.